Magento vs Shopify

 Free Abandoned Cart Recovery

-Every Shopify plan comes with abandoned cart recovery, which is a big deal in e-commerce.
-If someone adds products to their shopping cart and lets it sit for too long, Shopify allows you to salvage the situation.
+Every Shopify plan comes with abandoned cart recovery, a big deal in e-commerce.
+Shopify allows you to salvage the situation if someone adds products to their shopping cart and lets it sit too long.

 You can send manual emails to the cart owners or set the system up to do it automatically.
 Shopify also enables you to adjust when you send automated emails, which is a great way to manage time.

-This feature saves entrepreneurs lost revenue, making it an excellent tool to have.
+This feature saves entrepreneurs lost revenue, making it an excellent tool.

 Shopify Cons